-Some electrodes use flux with a higher concentration of iron powder to help increase deposition rates, while others contain added deoxidizers that act as "cleaning agents" and have the ability to penetrate corroded or dirty work pieces or mill scale.
+Some electrodes use flux with a higher concentration of iron powder to help increase deposition rates, while others contain added deoxidizers that act as cleaning agents and can penetrate corroded or dirty workpieces or mill scale.

 7. When should I use a high deposition stick electrode?

 High deposition rate electrodes can help complete a job faster, but these electrodes have limitations.
-The additional iron powder in these electrodes makes the weld pool much more fluid, meaning that high deposition electrodes can't be used in out-of-position applications.
+The additional iron powder in these electrodes makes the weld pool much more fluid, meaning you can't use high deposition electrodes in out-of-position applications.

-They also cannot be used for critical or code-required applications, such as pressure vessel or boiler fabrication, where weld beads are subject to high stresses.
+You also cannot use them for critical or code-required applications, such as pressure vessel or boiler fabrication, where weld beads are subject to high stresses.

-High deposition electrodes, however, are an excellent choice for non-critical applications, such as welding a simple liquid storage tank or two pieces of non-structural metal together.
+High deposition stick electrodes are an excellent choice for non-critical applications, such as welding a simple liquid storage tank or two pieces of non-structural metal together.

 8. What is the proper way to store and re-dry stick electrodes?

-Generally, electrodes' reconditioning temperatures are higher than the storage temperature, in order to help eliminate excess moisture.
-To recondition the low hydrogen 7018 electrodes discussed above, the reconditioning environment ranges from 500 to 800 degrees Fahrenheit for 1 to 2 hours.
+Generally, reconditioning temperatures for electrodes are higher than the storage temperature, which helps eliminate excess moisture.
+To recondition the low hydrogen E7018 electrodes discussed above, the reconditioning environment ranges from 500 to 800 degrees F for one to two hours.

-Some electrodes, like 6011s, only need to be stored "dry at room temperature," which is defined as humidity levels not exceeding 70 percent at a temperature between 40 and 120 degrees Fahrenheit.
+Some electrodes, like E6011, only need to be stored dry at room temperature, which is defined as humidity levels not exceeding 70 percent at a temperature between 40 and 120 degrees F.

 For specific storage and reconditioning times and temperatures, always refer to the manufacturer's recommendations.